claudecodeguide.dev

 ~/projects/my-app-experiment/ ← third worktree (experimental idea)

 All three point to the same repo.
 Commits in one are visible in the others.
 No stashing, no branch switching, no lost work.
+It's like having three copies of the repo without the disk overhead of actually copying it.

-Basic Commands
+Basic commands

 # Create a worktree on a new branch